karlprink/Data-Scraper-and-CRM-Updater/peer review/peer review.md

 ## Acceptance Test

-All key features listed in Release Notes 1.0.1 (2025-11-16) were tested in the delivered version.
-The system was exercised end-to-end in a typical user flow.
+All key features referenced in Release Notes 1.0.1 were evaluated in the delivered version, and the application was tested through a full end-to-end user journey.
+The workflow was examined across multiple interaction points to verify consistency, stability, and expected behaviour throughout the system.

-Across all tested areas, the implementation generally behaved as described in the Release Notes.
-The features functioned consistently, and no blocking issues were encountered during testing.
-The overall user journey operated smoothly and aligned with the expected behaviour for this release.
-One exception was noted: the Suggested activities dropdown did not consistently function and intermittently failed to display options.
+In general, the implementation performed reliably across the tested scenarios.
+Core functionality responded as intended, transitions between steps were stable, and the overall flow reflected the behaviour described in the release documentation.
+No critical failures or blocking defects were observed during testing.
+One recurring issue was identified with the Suggested activities dropdown, which did not consistently open and intermittently failed to operate as expected.